Research Members

 Annette-S-Photo-160x180.jpg

-Annette Schumann, Research Coordinator
+Annette Schumann, PhD, MSc, Research Coordinator

 Annette Schumann is a research coordinator with the Sam Katz Community Health & Aging Research Unit.
 She obtained a PhD in medical science and worked for over seven years in healthcare focusing on gerontological research.
 With her background as a Speech-Language-Pathologist with a German Master's Degree in Special Education, she developed a strong interest to improve communication difficulties in vulnerable populations.
 She has previously worked in auditory rehabilitation, where she provided listening and communication training, and developed and evaluated listening training interventions for older adults.
 She is committed to use her research and clinical experience and skills to help optimize high-quality care and improve quality of life for people living with dementia.